 Thinking of using the Notability App for digital planning?
 Check out this summarized digital planner Notability review that shows you all the best (and worst) features when using this app for iPad planning.

-Notability is one of the most popular note taking apps around.
+Notability is one of the most popular note-taking apps around.
 If you already use it for studying and note taking then you most likely will enjoy it too for digital planning.

-However, if you are shopping for the perfect digital planner app just keep reading this quick review (and watch the video!) to get an idea about the positive and negative points of this app for planners.
+However, if you are shopping for the perfect digital planner app keep reading this quick review (and watch the video!) to get an idea about the positive and negative points of this note-taking app for planners.

 Notability Digital Planner Review